Slimane revolution at Celine as Paris fashion week starts | Malay Mail

-PARIS, Sept 24 — Paris women’s fashion week starts today with fashionistas waiting with bated breath to finally see Hedi Slimane’s debut at Celine.
+PARIS, Sept 25 — Paris women’s fashion week started yesterday with fashionistas waiting with bated breath to finally see Hedi Slimane’s debut at Celine.

 The superstar designer, who pioneered the skinny look at Dior and Saint Laurent, was handed carte blanche in January to make the fabled French house his own.